 Nosema restricts the honeybees’ ability to produce royal jelly, which is the food bee larvae require to grow, and curtails their ability to help raise the larvae.
 If a queen becomes infected, she will stop laying eggs.
 The disease shortens infected bees’ lifespan (which is usually eight weeks for drones, six weeks to five months for workers, and two to five years for the queen), and total hive loss can result if most of the bees in a community become infected.

 There is also some speculation that nosema is one of many factors contributing to colony collapse disorder (CCD).
 This phenomenon occurs when most of the worker bees in a colony either disappear or die, which leads to the loss of the colony.
-Colony collapse disorder has been a grave concern for beekeepers since 2006 when they began losing 30–90 per cent of their hives.
+Colony collapse disorder has been a grave concern for beekeepers since 2006 when they began losing 30-90% of their hives.
 As for what causes the disorder, no one is sure, but current research is focusing on a myriad of possible causes including nutrition, mites, habitat disruption, stress, and nosema.

 Because nosema spores are found in the intestinal tract, they are spread through waste from infected honeybees.
 It is common for the infection to pass from bee to bee via spores left on the plants the bees pollinate, on other food sources, or in water sources.
 Since bees travel and forage over large areas that often overlap, there’s very little that can be done to limit the spread of the infection.
 There is also a high risk of transmission between wild and domestic honeybee populations if their ranges overlap.

 That said, recent research by Grupe and Quandt highlights the wide chasm in our knowledge of nosema in domestic and wild bee populations.
-Domesticated bees are carefully supervised by beekeepers; it is much harder to monitor the spread of the disease in wild bee populations due to a lack of environmental survey data detailing the distribution of the Nosema species.
+Domesticated bees are carefully supervised by beekeepers; it is much harder to monitor the spread of the disease in wild bee populations due to a lack of environmental survey data detailing the distribution of Nosema species.
 The map shows the distribution of nosema in domestic and wild bee populations and illustrates the gaps in the wild bee data.

 There are many species of Nosema, a genus full of common insect parasites.
 The majority of infections in North America involve two strains: Nosema apis and Nosema ceranae.
 While these strains affect individuals in similar ways, the duration and intensity of infection are very different.
-Nosema ceranae infects honeybees year-round, while N. apis infections are seasonal.
+N. ceranae infects honeybees year-round, while N. apis infections are seasonal.
 And N. ceranae seems to kill honeybees faster than N. apis does.
 Initially, the prevalent strain in North America was N. apis, but in recent years, N. ceranae has slowly become the dominant strain.
-Nosema ceranae migrated to North America from Asia, where it was first seen in the Asian honeybee, although the exact history of the parasites’ migration is unknown.
+N. ceranae migrated to North America from Asia, where it was first seen in the Asian honeybee, although the exact history of the parasites’ migration is unknown.